Leonidus1995/farmer-prices-forecasting/Readme.md

-# 🌾 Farmer Producer Prices Forecasting (FAOSTAT, 2001-2023)
+# 🌾 Farmer Producer Prices Prediction (FAOSTAT)

-Forecasting agricultural Producer Price Index (PPI) across countries and crops using multi-panel FAOSTAT data.
-The project builds a reproducible data pipeline (clean → integrate → impute → model) and evaluates classical baselines vs. ML models.
+Predicting agricultural Producer Price Index (PPI) for the year 2023 across countries and crops using multi-panel FAOSTAT data.

-**Why this matters:** Farm-gate prices drive producer decisions, policy, and food security.
-Reliable forecasts help farmers, economists, and policymakers plan with less guesswork.
+This project develops a structured workflow to clean, integrate, and impute a global dataset of agronomic, trade, economic, and environmental indicators, then applies machine-learning and deep-learning models to predict PPI and assess the relative importance of predictors influencing price variation.

+**Why this matters:**
+- **For farmers:** a reliable price outlook helps decide what to plant and how much land to allocate, balancing profitability and risk before the season begins.

+- **For policymakers and economists:** price signals guide subsidy design, import–export policy, and food-security planning, ensuring support reaches crops and regions that need it most.

+- **For financial institutions:** predicted price strength offers a proxy for repayment capacity, informing agricultural credit, insurance, and investment decisions.

 ## Repository Map